 2. Choose your format

 Not all content has to be written text.
-You could choose to create your content in other formats such as an infographic or an app.
+You could choose to create your content in other formats such as an infographic.
 Use whatever format works for your topic and your target audience.
 If you want to include video or audio, make sure it is surrounded with some textual content.

 3. Research your keywords